Eucalyptus jacksonii: Description

 The trees often have shallow root systems and grow a buttressed base.

 The heartwood is deep pink to reddish brown with a green-wood density of about 960 kg/m3, and air-dried density about 770 kg/m3.

 One specimen, known as the "Giant Tingle Tree" is a tourist attraction in the Walpole-Nornalup National Park near Walpole.
 Its base has been hollowed by fire and it is claimed to have the largest girth of any living eucalypt.

 The red tingle is often compared to the other two species - the yellow tingle (Eucalyptus guilfoylei) and Rate's tingle (Eucalyptus brevistylis) are smaller.
 The red tingle is more closely related to Rate's tingle, both of which belong to the subgenus Eucalyptus.

+E. jacksonii typically live for 70 years.
+Both red tingle and Rate's tingle, Eucalyptus brevistylis can live for up to 400 years.

 Taxonomy and naming

 The species was first described by the botanist Joseph Maiden in 1914 in the Journal and Proceedings of the Royal Society of New South Wales.
 Eucalyptus jacksonii is named after Sidney William Jackson, an Australian naturalist and ornithologist.
 Jackson collected the specimens used by Maiden near the "Deep River", Nornalup Inlet and "Bow River", Irwin's Inlet.